 The Department of Advanced Education and Skills does provide funding to eligible clients interested in obtaining their High School Diploma through the Adult Basic Education program.
 To find out more information you may contact the toll free number for your region, visit a Career/Work Centre or by calling the Labour Market Career Information Hotline.
 Information on financial assistance for post secondary students is also available online at LMIworks.nl.ca

 If you are employed and require child care you may be eligible for a child care subsidy to help with the cost.
-The Department of Child, Youth and Family Services has a Child Care Subsidy program available to low-income families.
+The Department of Education and Early Childhood Development has a Child Care Services Subsidy program available to low-income families.
 The amount that you would be required to contribute depends on your income.
 In order to qualify for a child care subsidy, your child(ren) must be enrolled in a licensed child care facility.
-To apply for or to obtain information relating to the Child Care Subsidy Program, please contact the Department of Child, Youth and Family Services.
+To apply for or to obtain information relating to the Child Care Subsidy Program, please contact the Department of Education and Early Childhood Development.

 If you are receiving Income Support benefits and are employed or are enrolled in a post-secondary educational program, you may be eligible for a child care subsidy, assuming your child is enrolled in a licensed child care facility.
 You would likely be eligible for a full subsidy given your eligibility for Income Support benefits.
 If there is no licensed child care facility in your area, no spaces available in a licensed facility, or if you are unable to use a licensed child care center for your child, you may be eligible for private child care benefits through the Income Support Program.